-As the Founder and Chairman Emeritus of FourBlock, a non-profit organization helping veterans transition into Corporate America, he is also getting the attention of many in academia, including Columbia University, where he now serves as Executive Director of the Columbia Center for Veteran Transition and Integration.
+As the Founder and President of FourBlock, a non-profit organization helping veterans transition into Corporate America, he also recently served as the founding Executive Director of the Columbia Center for Veteran Transition and Integration.

 Mike’s adult life started uneventfully, as this small-town upstate New York kid was enjoying school near home as an undergraduate at the State University of New York at Cortland on 9/10/2001, thinking his next step would be to become a coach and gym teacher.

 But like so many of his generation, the events of 9/11 were pivotal, sending a young college kid to a recruiting station to "blaze his own path", as his parents always predicted.